stackrev/articles/nodejs_promises/README.md

 mockFetchPromisified().then(console.log);
 ```

-Being good engineers, we don't want to write extra boiler plate code, so many frameworks come with their own promisify utility.
-This example uses node's (remember from above, it needs the error and value signature to work):
+Being good engineers, we don't want to write extra boiler plate code.

+So many frameworks come with their own promisify utility.
+This example uses node's utilities (remember from above, it needs the error and value signature to work):

 ```javascript
 const util = require("util");